 Need to know: The museum is free to visit; exhibitions are charged for.

 Unbelievably Madame Tussaud’s first opened in 1835 (yes, really!) and the museum has been leaving visitors star struck ever since.
-Hundreds of lifelike models from the worlds of music, fashion, politics, history, movies, sports, royalty and fiction now fill the museum’s halls including personalities such as Jessica Ennis-Hill, Madonna and her Royal Majesty the Queen
+Hundreds of lifelike models from the worlds of music, fashion, politics, history, movies, sports, royalty and fiction now fill the museum’s halls including personalities such as Harry Styles, Jessica Ennis-Hill, Madonna and her Royal Majesty the Queen

 Where: Marylebone Road, NW15LR.
 Baker Street is the closest underground station.